brandoninvergo/python-startup/README.md

 body of the function will be at indentation level 1.
 After you enter the body line, if you start typing again, the text will be entered at level 1.
-However, if you just hit `<Enter>` to finish the block, the `readline` module will first indent to level 1 and then finish the block.
-The next time you hit `<Enter>`, the previous blank line will be recognized and the block will be completed.
+However, if you just hit `<Enter>` to finish the block, the `readline` module will accept that as "typing" and will first indent to level 1 before entering the line.
+The next time you hit `<Enter>`, the previous blank line will be recognized by the auto-indentation code and the block will be completed.
 Again, to my knowledge, there is no way around this behavior (but I welcome any bug-fixes for it).

 [4]  If you want to see the definition of an imported function, you can use the `getsource` function of the `inspect` module.